 - Workshops to assist new and experienced field instructors in defining and carrying out their role.

-- Authorize use of university library facilities.
+- Authorized use of university library facilities.

 What are the Expectations of a Field Experience for the Students?
+Heading link

 - Foundation Students complete a minimum of 450 hours, while Concentration students complete a minimum of 630 hours.